lambdaisland/kaocha-cljs/README.md

-During these process various "hooks" are invoked (pre-test, post-test, pre-load, post-load), which can be implemented by plugins, and test events (begin-test-var, pass, fail, summary) are generated, which are handled by a reporter to provide realtime progress.
+During these process various "hooks" are invoked (pre-test, post-test, pre-load, post-load), which can be implemented by plugins, and test events (begin-test-var, pass, fail, summary) are generated, which are handled by a reporter to provide real-time progress.

 Kaocha's built-in features, plugins and reporters are rely on this model of execution, so any test type must adhere to it.
 Note that all of this is on the